SearchWP Blog

 Step 1: Install and Activate SearchWP on Your Site

-First, go and grab your copy of SearchWP here.
+First, you’ll need to visit the SearchWP website and grab your copy of SearchWP.

-Next, log in to your SearchWP account and go to the Downloads tab within the dashboard.
+Next, you can log in to your SearchWP account and go to the Downloads tab within the dashboard.

-Once there, click Download SearchWP and save the plugin’s ZIP file to your computer.
+Once there, simply click Download SearchWP and save the plugin’s ZIP file to your computer.

-Copy your plugin’s license key on the same tab when you’re done downloading.
-You’ll need it at one of the following steps to activate your plugin.
+You can also copy your plugin’s license key on the same tab when you’re done downloading.
+That’s because you’ll need it at one of the following steps to activate your plugin.

-Next, upload the downloaded ZIP file to your site.
+Next, you will need to upload the downloaded ZIP file to your site.
 You can check out this how to install a WordPress plugin tutorial if you need help with that.

-Now you’re ready to customize your search engine to make WordPress only consider post tags when performing a search.
+Now, you’re ready to customize your search engine to make SearchWP only consider post tags when performing a search.

 Step 2: Customize the List of Post Attributes

-For example, you can make post custom fields, tags, and categories searchable, prioritize specific pages in search results, enable search for partial matches, and many more.
+You can further customize the search engine and make post custom fields, tags, and categories searchable, prioritize specific pages in search results, enable search for partial matches, and many more.

 To make WordPress search by post tags only, you’ll first need to make it consider them when performing a search.

-To make post tags searchable on your site, click on the Taxonomies fields and choose the Tags taxonomy from the drop-down menu.
+To make post tags searchable on your site, click on the Taxonomies fields and choose the Tags (post_tag) option from the dropdown menu.

-To do that, uncheck the boxes next to them on the left panel.
+To do that, simply uncheck the boxes next to them.

 When you’re finished managing your attributes and taxonomies, press Done to save your changes.

-The last step is to save your customizations to the Default search engine.
-You can do that by pressing the Save Engines button at the top right corner.
+The last step is to save your customizations to the search engine.
+You can do that by pressing the Save button in the top right corner.

-Then, click the Rebuild Index button next to it.
+Then, you can also click the Rebuild Index button next to it.
 It’ll make WordPress reindex all of your content to see if there are any tags in it.

 Step 3: Test Your New Search